emmeowzing/dynamic-continuation-orb/README.md

 You'll also need to enable setup workflows in your project under Advanced Settings.

-Now move any jobs, workflows, or orbs, to their new configs, again with matching top-level directory names.
+Now, move any jobs, workflows, or orbs, to their new configs, again with matching top-level directory names.

-#### When will the orb run my workflows?

-The orb will run a workflow (we'll call it `<module>`) if any of the following conditions are met.

-1. If `.circleci/<module>.yml` changes.
-2. If there have been no workflows on the repository's default branch in the past 90 days (by default, but [this is configurable](https://circleci.com/docs/api/v2/#operation/getProjectWorkflowMetrics)).
-3. If changes have been detected within the `<module>/`'s directory on your branch against the repository's default branch (defaults to `master`).
-See below on how to filter by or out specific changed files [below](#filtering-or-ignoring-changed-files).
-4. If, following merge to the module's default branch, there are changes to `.circleci/<module>.yml` or under `<module>/`, when diffing against the former commit (you must perform a merge commit for this to work properly).

-These conditions can be overriden, and all workflows forced to run, if the `force-all` parameter is set to `true` on the `continue` job.

 #### Example